Penn State isn't a single place. With 20 campuses throughout Pennsylvania, you have your choice of where to study.

 To fully understand your Penn State options, it is best to research our campuses early in the application process.
 Whether you want to study in an urban or rural environment, live on or off campus, or attend a larger or smaller campus, Penn State provides a unique educational opportunity for international students.

-While the map of Pennsylvania above helps you understand where all of our Penn State campuses are located, each campus is distinctly unique and location is only one of many differences.
+While the map of Pennsylvania above helps you understand where all of our Penn State campuses are located, each campus is distinctly unique and the location is only one of many differences.
 To help you understand more about our campuses, visit our complete campus list for further details.

 Due to a large number of options for students, we encourage international applicants to explore our campus details available above to learn about the different offerings at each campus.
 Researching multiple Penn State campuses is essential for both first-year and transfer international students as sometimes a student’s desired campus(es) may not be an option for admission.

 If students are not eligible for admission to their first choice campus, often times, they may receive an offer of admission to their alternate choice campus, then transition to their first choice campus after their sophomore year through the 2+2 plan.

 To understand how to complete the application, as well as the review process as it relates to a student’s alternate campus selection, visit exploring Penn State campuses under the first-year student section.

 The 2+2 plan allows students admitted to Penn State to spend their first two years at one campus and transition to another for their remaining two years.
 Whether first-year students apply to a campus with the intention of participating in the 2+2 plan, or they receive an offer to their alternate choice campus and have the option of attending another campus after two years, Penn State’s 2+2 plan gives students options.
 The vast majority of Penn State’s majors can be completed in this fashion, and it’s actually the most common path to a Penn State degree - more than 50% of our students opt for this path in a typical year.
 Learn more about the advantages of the 2+2 plan.